anunna/blackarch-wiki/mirrors.md

 ## Setup
 The following rsync command should be sufficient:
 ```
-rsync -avzzl --delete [...] $site:/blackarch/. /wherever/you/want/to/sync/to/.
+rsync -avzzlr --delete [...] $site:/blackarch/. /wherever/you/want/to/sync/to/.
 ```
 ##### A breakdown of the commands used:
 `-a`: Archive mode, which preserves file permissions, timestamps, and other attributes.